paeselhz/RStudio-Shiny-Server-on-GCP/README.md

 At this section, you can choose a name for your virtual machine, later you can select where that VM instance will be hosted, the cheaper places are in the US, but given the distance, you might find the connection "laggy".
 After picking the name and the zone, select what kind of instance you'll be holding.
 This will be given by your use of technologies, if you'll need lots of memory or lots of processing cores, here's where you'll choose it.
 The price per month will depend on this configurations.

 After choosing the kind of horsepower that will equip your virtual machine, you can choose what kind of Operational System will come installed with it.
-For this project, I will choose Ubuntu 14.04, that is one of the most stable versions of Ubuntu server, and lots of applications are supported by it.
+For this project, I will choose Ubuntu 16.04, the newest LTS version of this OS available.
 Also, while choosing the OS, you can choose what kind of storage you'll need.
-For this project, we will choose 30 GBs hosted at an SSD.
+For this project, we will choose 20 GBs hosted at an SSD, this choice can be made given the amount of space you need, for simple projects 20GB should be more than enough.
 This gives us speed and reliability.

 Later, the last thing to do is allow HTTP traffic and create the VM instance.
 This process might take a while.
 If all went correctly you probably will see something like this: